funkygao/gafka/cmd/gk/README.md

-        partition          Add partition num to a topic for better parallel peek               Peek kafka cluster messages ongoing from any offset ping               Ping liveness of all registered brokers in a zone publish            Publish a message to specified kafka topic sample             Java sample code of producer/consumer
+        partition          Add partition num to a topic for better parallel peek               Peek kafka cluster messages ongoing from any offset ping               Ping liveness of all registered brokers in a zone produce            Produce a message to specified kafka topic sample             Java sample code of producer/consumer
         segment            Scan the kafka segments and display summary top                Unix “top” like utility for kafka topics